Define child objects

 Add a second child object

-Follow steps 1-6 to add another child object named "Failed Purchases", which has the additional constraint,
+Follow steps 1-6 to add another child object named "Failed Purchases", which has the additional constraint to define the status codes for failed purchases.

 Now that you've created data models, you can generate pivot reports.
 Continue to the next chapter to learn about Pivot and how to create pivot reports.